Norma Talmadge: Hollywood films

 After Smilin' Through, Schenck closed the New York studios and Norma and Constance moved to Hollywood to join Keaton and Natalie.
 Talmadge's Hollywood films were different from her New York films.
 Bigger and glossier, they were fewer but more varied, often with period or exotic settings.
 She teamed with cinematographer Tony Gaudio and some of Hollywood's finest costume designers for a more glamorous image.
 She also worked with top-flight directors such as Frank Lloyd, Clarence Brown, and Frank Borzage.
 With help from films directed by her first husband Joseph M. Schenck, she became one of the highest-paid actresses of the 1920s.

 In 1923, a poll of picture exhibitors named Norma Talmadge the number-one box office star.
 She was earning $10,000 a week, and receiving as many as 3,000 letters weekly from her fans.
 Her film Secrets (1924), directed by Frank Borzage, marked the pinnacle of her career, with her giving her best performance and receiving the best reviews.
 In 1924, Schenck had moved over to head United Artists, but Talmadge still had a distribution contract with First National.
 She continued to make successful films such as The Lady (1925) directed by Frank Borzage and the romantic comedy Kiki (1926) directed by Clarence Brown, remade later by Mary Pickford as a sound film in 1931.

-One of the at least nine theories of the origin of the tradition for celebrities to stamp a hand in Hollywood involves Talmadge.
-According to it, in 1927, she accidentally stepped into wet concrete in front of Grauman's Chinese Theater.
+Talmadge and Anna May Wong turned the first spadeful of earth using a gold-plated shovel at the groundbreaking ceremonies for Grauman's Chinese Theatre on January 5, 1926.
+The theater's official account also credits Talmadge as having inspired the theater’s tradition of putting footprints in concrete when she accidentally stepped into wet concrete.
+However, in a short interview during the September 13, 1937, Lux Radio Theatre broadcast of a radio adaptation of A Star Is Born, Sid Grauman related another version of how he got the idea to put hand and foot prints in the concrete.
+He said it was "pure accident.
+I walked right into it.
+While we were building the theatre, I accidentally happened to step in some soft concrete.
+And there it was.
+So, I went to Mary Pickford immediately.
+Mary put her foot into it."